pzaino/thecrowler/doc/database_architecture.md

 execution-plan settings, crawling restrictions, and other behavior that should travel with the source no matter how many seeds discover it.
 It should not be used for seed-specific discovery evidence because a single source can be associated with many information seeds.
+Information Seed discovery supplies this column from the seed default at `InformationSeed.config.source_config` or, for a single candidate, from the plugin result at `source_overrides.source_config`.
+The per-candidate object replaces the default before the normal Source configuration validator and persistence policy run.

 `SourceInformationSeedIndex` stores provenance that is specific to one `(source_id, information_seed_id)` relationship.
 The unique pair remains the